SamirTalwar/monospacedmonologues.com/content/posts/2016-02-10--what-is-a-no-argument-function.md

 The other day, I was reading Eric Lippert's blog—specifically [the second post in his series on implementing a Z-machine in OCaml][North of house]—and something he wrote reminded me of a conversation I had with [Tom Denley][@scarytom] many years ago:

-> This declares a variable called word, though “variable” is a bit of a misnomer in OCaml.
+> This declares a variable called word, though "variable" is a bit of a misnomer in OCaml.
 Variables do not (typically) vary.
-(There are ways to make variables that vary – they are somewhat akin to “ref” parameters in C# – but I’m not going to use them in this project.)
+(There are ways to make variables that vary – they are somewhat akin to "ref" parameters in C# – but I'm not going to use them in this project.)
 Variables are actually a name associated with a value.

 In that conversation, we were talking about Google's [Guava][] library, and some of its functional interfaces.
 Here's one, cut down to the bare essentials: